 Extreme sports often involve high speeds, gravity-defying stunts, daring jumps—and collisions with other competitors and the earth.
 That's why nearly all these athletes wear helmets made with tough, shock-absorbing plastics.
 While helmets vary depending on the sport, they have the same basic components:

-ABS (acrylonitrile butadiene styrene, the same plastic used in LEGO
+- ABS (acrylonitrile butadiene styrene, the same plastic used in LEGO® bricks), or

 These high-performance plastics offer excellent impact resistance—they're also lightweight to help prevent head and neck fatigue.